 - Create a mold: Before the mold is finalized, a prototype mold needs to be developed.
 It needs to be tested to ensure the product meets the aesthetic, ergonomic, and performance requirements.

-Factors Affect Overmolding Cost
+Factors Affecting Overmolding Cost

 There cannot be a general estimate of the cost of overmolding.
 The reason is that the cost depends on many factors.
 These include the production volume, the complexity of the design, and the materials used.
 Here are the factors that impact the cost of an overmolding project: